Photo: Dick Thomas Johnson via Wikimedia Commons (CC BY 2.0)Naruto Tokyo Pilgrimage 2026: Shinobi Locations Guide

 Price: Comparable to specialty retailers (500-5,000 yen range)

-Major anime retailers like Akihabara extensions in these areas stock comprehensive Naruto catalogs.
-When I visited secondary districts, I found older merchandise and clearance items that Disney-district shops had already rotated out.
+Major anime retailers like Akihabara extensions in these areas stock comprehensive Naruto catalogs, and secondary districts often carry older merchandise and clearance items that primary-district shops have already rotated out.
 Patient hunters seeking specific characters or vintage Naruto products benefit from exploring beyond the primary shopping corridors.

 Weekly Tips